How Do I Change my Linkedin Profile Without Notifying Connections?

 Over-Notifying Your Contacts

 Many LinkedIn users don’t realize that most of their key profile changes are broadcast to all of their connections.
-At best, this is annoying – if you’re in the midst of a major LinkedIn revamp, but editing in bits and chunks, then your connections are constantly getting notifications and, while visibility is generally good when it comes to networking, there can be too much of a good thing.
+At best, this is annoying – if you’re in the midst of a major LinkedIn revamp, but editing in bits and chunks, then your connections are going to constantly receive notifications.
+While visibility is generally good when it comes to networking, there can be too much of a good thing.
 Nobody wants to read about the seventeen successive one-word changes you made to your work history, or watch as you unsuccessfully audition a variety of user pictures.

 At worst, however, this could be problematic.
 Let’s say you’re not satisfied with your current position and you want to discreetly reach out to some recruiters or contacts and see what your options are.
 The first thing on the agenda is to make sure your LinkedIn profile is up to date and in squeaky-clean conditions for your job hunt.